DFHack/dfhack/docs/Lua API.rst

 completely stateless and don't implement clipping.

 The Painter class inherits from ViewRect to provide clipping and local coordinates, and tracks current cursor position and current pen.
+It also supports drawing to a separate map buffer if applicable (see ``map()`` below for details).

 * ``Painter{ ..., pen = ..., key_pen = ... }``